vincentyfront/vincentyfront.github.io/_pages/about-me.md

 Here are some fun facts about me:
 * My favorite professional sports teams are the Dodgers, Lakers, and Steelers, and my favorite college sports teams are UCLA and Northwestern
 * I am a lifelong Lego enthusiast!
 My favorite themes are City and Star Wars
-* I was in the top 0.005% of Selena Gomez & the Scene listeners on spotify in 2022
+* I was in the top 0.005% of Selena Gomez & the Scene listeners on Spotify in 2022
 * I like board games!
 Catan, chess, and more!
 * My ideal free night dinner at a good restaurant, seeing a movie in theaters, or taking a walk under the night sky
 * I have been the league manager of my buddies' fantasy football league for <script> document.write(new Date().getFullYear() - 2017) </script> seasons now